-Find a specific line of code in a large document with this tool.
-Think how much time one can waste searching for a line within thousands of lines of code to understand why this tool is great to reduce frustration.
+Finding one specific piece of code in a large document thousands of lines long is a pain; this tool makes it quick and easy.
 No surprise it ranks among the top productivity tools for developers.

-This is a great text editor for large projects and it’s suitable for software developers who write code in most programming languages.
+This is a great text editor for large projects, because it works for most programming languages.
 Some of its productivity-inspired features include:

 - Syntax highlighting